vycke/crinkles.dev/content/horizontal-centering-in-css.md

 In a previous [article](/writing/css-layout-patterns) I wrote about modern CSS layout solutions.
 As horizontal centering is a common layout pattern, the grid-based solution was a prime candidate to convert into a generic class when creating [Bace CSS](https://bace.crinkles.io).
 But I encountered an issue.
 When combining this solution with other CSS layout patterns (e.g. the [stack](https://bace.crinkles.io/stack) pattern) my layout would break.
 Both patterns are targeting the `display` property, but with different values.
 To allow both patterns to work together, I had to find a different solution.

+> 04-2022: Based on some new insights, the proposed solution of this article has been updated.

 ## The center layout pattern

 The _center_ layout pattern allows you to horizontally center elements on the screen.
 But more importantly, it allows child elements to have a different width as the parent.
 These can be images that span the entire width of the screen in articles, regardless of the screen size.
 Or when we want selected elements to break away from the paddings on the side.
 On small screens, we want small padding around the text, and images span the entire width.